Newspaper Page Text

 the company under the authority

-and direction of the Supreme Couct
+and direction of the Supreme Court

 of the District of Columbia, with

-necessary ancilliary receiverships.
+necessary ancllliary receiverships.

 In his address before the conven

-tion, Mr. Roper stated that -he fell
+tion.
+Mr. Roper stated that -he fell

 that the colored people deserve and